 5 # What is Her Sleeping Habits

-Every child has its own sleeping pattern and we parents are aware of it.
+Every child has its own sleeping pattern and our parents are aware of it.
 We need to change our child’s sleeping pattern before start sending them to preschool.
 We need to make sure sleeping habits should be as per preschool timing and she should remain awake in her preschool, for making sure of this we need to change sleeping timing of night and afternoon so that she gets a rest as per her preschool timing and not as per your convenience.

-This is also very important for kids who have some special requirements immediately after they wake up like a warm bottle of milk, music, her favorite toy, etc. As they might not get the same in preschool so its better that they never sleep there.
+This is also very important for kids who have some special requirements immediately after they wake up like a warm bottle of milk, music, her favorite toy, etc. As they might not get the same in preschool so it’s better that they never sleep there.

-6 # Is your Child Potty Trained
+6 # Is Your Child Potty Trained

-This is the first question which comes to every parent’s mind that how my kid is going to handle potty calls when in preschool, as not all kids are potty trained by the time they hit preschool which normally happens at the age of 2.5 years.
+This is the first question that comes to every parent’s mind that how my kid is going to handle potty calls when in preschool, as not all kids are potty trained by the time they hit preschool which normally happens at the age of 2.5 years.
 Many kids take more time to get potty trained, but that is normal every kid has its own learning curve.